well-martins/Well-Mart/README.md

 - 👋 Hi, I’m Wellington @Well-Mart
-- 👀 I’m interested in Learning all about programming and philosophy.
+- 👀 I’m interested in Learning all about music, programming, philosophy, and Star Wars.
-- 🌱 I’m currently learning Computer Programing College at Niagara College Toronto.
+- 🌱 I’m currently studying Computer Programming.
-- 💞️ I want to collaborate on AI projects and Web/Mobile apps.
+- 💞️ I want to collaborate on Data Analysis and Web apps.
 - 📫 How to reach me here: wellington.martins.silva@gmail.com.

 <!---